usamamuneeb/python-cppext/README.md

 ## Note regarding `distutils`

-While current Python documentation on extending Python still uses `distutils`, it's worth mentioning that `distutils` is being phased out and `setuptools` is [recommended](https://docs.python.org/3/distributing/index.html) as a replacement for `distutils`.
+Currently, as of version 3.11 [Python documentation](https://docs.python.org/3.11/extending/building.html#building-c-and-c-extensions-with-distutils) still uses `distutils`.
+It's worth mentioning that direct usage of `distutils` is being phased out and `setuptools` is [recommended](https://docs.python.org/3.10/distributing/index.html) as a replacement for `distutils`.

 If you would like to use `setuptools`, simply change the following line in `setup.py`